neuronstar/neuronstar.github.io/content/projects/conditional-probability-estimation.md

 ### Reading List and References

 We will update this list on our way forward.
-Here is a list of papers on [Mendeley](https://www.mendeley.com/community/neuronstar/documents/).
+[Here is a partial list of references](/cpe/00.references/).

-We have an outline of what should be covered.
+As a start this is an outline of what should be covered.

 - What is the conditional probability?
   - Sampling theory